 More people own motorcycles in the U.S. currently than ever before, with no signs of slowing down.
 With any sort of ownership, you need to take precautions to protect your bike because more often than not, motorcycle theft is a crime of opportunity.
-But, there are some steps you can take to make your bike harder to steal, let’s review what those are.
+But, there are some steps you can take to make your bike harder to steal and help prevent motorcycle theft, let’s review what those are.

 1. Know what’s going on around you